Wayne Howard (American football)

+For the American comic book artist, see Wayne Howard.

-Wayne Howard (born April 30, 1931) is a former American football coach.
-He was head coach at UC Riverside from 1972 to 1973, Long Beach State from 1974 to 1976 and Utah from 1977 to 1981.
-He had a career college football record of 70–37–2.
+Wayne Howard (born April 30, 1931) is an American former football coach.
+He we served as the head football coach at the University of California, Riverside from 1972 to 1973, California State University, Long Beach from 1974 to 1976, and the University of Utah from 1977 to 1981, compiling career college football head coaching record of 70–37–2.
+Howard is also the head football coach at Gavilan College in Gilroy, California from 1966 to 1971 and Long Beach City College (LBCC) from 1982 to 1983, tallying a career junior college football head coaching record of 46–28–1.

 Early life

 A native of Denver, Howard attended Jordan High School in Long Beach, California before transferring in his senior year to Chaffey High School in Ontario, California, from which he graduated in 1948.
 He played college baseball at the University of Redlands in Redlands, California, graduating in 1957 with a Bachelor of Arts degree.
 His time at Redlands was interrupted by five years of military service as a flying officer in the United States Air Force.

 Coaching career

 Utah lured Howard away from Long Beach State after three winning seasons as head coach there.
 During his five seasons at Utah, his winning percentage of .554 was better than that of his predecessor, Tom Lovat (.152), and his successor, Chuck Stobart (.489).

 His final season at Utah, Howard had the Utes in contention to win the Western Athletic Conference championship, needing to win the final game against BYU to take the title.
 He retired after losing to BYU, but he was not clear why.
 He later said, "I just did.
 No real reason.
 I wasn't unhappy.
 I was not treated badly.
 I really never tried to get another job.
 I liked it there.
 They treated me well."